 The Tarka Trail – England

 We rode a section of the Tarka Trail when Henry’s dad came out to visit.
-That means we had riders from eight-years-old to 80-years-old on this ride…and everyone loved it.
+That means we had riders from eight-years-old to 80 years old on this ride…and everyone loved it.

 The Tarka Trail is a series of footpaths and cycle routes that follow the fictional character Tarka the Otter through northern Devonshire.
 Henry read the book to the kids while we were in Callander, so the bike ride gave them a little more context for where the story took place.
 We also walked parts of the Tarka Trail in Callander.
+This is why we travel with kids — family bonding, exploring new places, and putting things into context.

 Buy Tarka the Otter on Amazon